 ASA accounts for the effect of any uncertain tax positions based on a "more likely than not" threshold to the recognition of the tax positions being sustained based on the technical merits of the position under scrutiny by the applicable taxing authority.
 If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax benefit is estimated based on a "cumulative probability assessment" that aggregates the estimated tax liability for all uncertain tax positions.
 ASA has identified its tax status as a tax-exempt entity, its determination of which activities are related and unrelated and its presentation of certain net operating loss carryforwards as its only significant tax positions.
-ASA, however, has determined that its position relative to tax status or determination of which activities are related and unrelated does not result in an uncertainty requiring recognized as tax assets.
+ASA, however, has determined that its position relative to tax status or determination of which activities are related and unrelated does not result in an uncertainty requiring recognition.
+The position on loss carryforwards is uncertain and thus such carryforwards have not been recognized as tax assets.
 ASA is not currently under examination by any taxing jurisdiction.
 ASA's federal and state tax returns are generally open for examination for three years following the date filed.